Welcome to the Czech Republic!

 Senate: 81 senators elected for 6 years, renewable by thirds every 2 years

-President of the Republic: Head of State and Head of the Armed Forces, elected for 5 years by direct universal suffrage since 2013 only.
+President of the Republic: Head of State and Head of the Armed Forces, elected for 5 years by direct universal suffrage.
 Officially head of state, his power is limited.
 The President appoints the Prime Minister, the members of the Supreme Court and the Constitutional Court and has a veto on proposed legislation.

 Government: the government is formed by the Prime Minister and is responsible to the Chamber of Deputies.